anujarora8/anujarora.me/anujtest.md

 //repeat every TIMEOUT_INTERVAL (in seconds)
 ```
+#### Please note that the backend is expected to take care of the session ID expiry.

+This code snippet was used for a web-based JavaScript application and may look different according to the application type and coding languages, however, the concepts remain the same.

 The process of passing a Session ID is identical to the `setMetaFields(metaFields)` instructions above.
 Once processed, use the credentials for an HTTP Request as seen in the example below.

 ## Using the Session ID to unlock APIs